Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 **PERSIST** - __Property__ PERSIST units are unaffected by undoing.
 Edge cases: If a PERSIST unit is created by conversion, the thing that converted into it does not come back.
 If a PERSIST unit is destroyed, it does not come back when you undo.
 If a unit is currently PERSIST, it will remain unchanged when YOU RESET, even if it used to not be PERSIST.

+**PUSHES, PULLS, STOPS, ** - __Verb__ Conditional versions of common properties. x PUSHES y is like 'y is PUSH only when x is the pushee'. x PULLS y is like 'y is PULL only when x is the pushee'. x STOPS y is like 'x is STOP only when y is the pushee' (note that is is backwards from HATES - use that to match the rest of the patterning!).
+(TODO: sinks, defeats, opens, shifts, teles, swaps, melts)

 Baba is You Discord server: https://discord.gg/GGbUUse

 You may use these mods in your mod pack or custom world with attribution!